akherbst2/TravellingSalesmanHC3/README.md

 # TravellingSalesmanHC3
-A heuristic approach to the travelling salesman problem.
+A heuristic approach to the travelling salesman problem (Python)

 Completed on January 20th, 2015